Our microgrants program is currently on hiatus, as our board works to reimagine the program. Thanks for your patience

 On the following day, applications are vetted for eligibility and then all eligible applications are made anonymous and shared with the independent review board.

-Recipients are publicly announced and have funds sent to them on or around September 8, 2020
+Recipients are publicly announced and have funds sent to them once we confirm their preferred payment method.

 Who is eligible to receive these micro-grants?